 Each company has age and weight restrictions, and pregnant women are discouraged from participating, although they are generally welcome in the escort van.
 Reconsider this activity if you have difficulty with high altitudes or are taking medications that may cause drowsiness.

 At present there are few truly good spots to ride on Maui, though this is changing.

 Makawao Forest Reserve.
-The Makawao Forest Reserve provides mountain bikers a 5.2-mile romp under a dense canopy of trees.
+A 5.2-mile romp under a dense canopy of trees within the reserve is in store here for mountain bikers.
 To get here from Piiholo Road, turn left on Waiahiwi Road and then right on Kahakapao Road.
 Kahakapao Rd., Makawao, HI, 96768.

 Polipoli Spring State Recreation Area.
 Mountain bikers have favored the remote Polipoli Spring State Recreation Area for its bumpy trail through an unlikely forest of conifers.
 End of Waipoli Rd., off Rte.
 377, Kula, HI, 96790.

 Thompson Road.
 Street bikers will want to head out to scenic Thompson Road.
 It's quiet, gently curvy, and flanked by gorgeous views on both sides.
 Because it's at a higher elevation, the air temperature is cooler and the wind lighter.
 The coast back down toward Kahului on the Kula Highway is worth the ride up.
 Kula Hwy., off Rte.
 37, Keokea, HI, 96790.